 The experimental design was made of 20 elementary plots of which surface area was 2500m2 each.
 These 20 plots were divided into 5 different trees density ranging from 0 to 48 trees/hectare.
 Each density was used in 4 replicates.
 In each plot, 9 subplots were set up for evaluating water infiltration, bulk density, soil moisture and texture.

-Results: theys showed that tree density had no effect on the soil bulk density in the dominated V. paradoxa APS.
-But Shea dominated tree density affected significantly the soil water infiltration speed (P˂0.001).
+Results: The results showed that tree density had no effect on the soil bulk density in the dominated V. paradoxa APS.
+But Shea dominated tree density affected significantly the soil water infiltration speed (P ≤ 0.001).
 The water infiltration speed was found to be higher (ranging from 3.02 to 3.64 L/h) in plots of which tree densities were 16 trees/ha, 28 trees/ha, 36 trees/ha et 48 trees/ha than plots without trees (1.65L/h).
 Further, soil water infiltration rate showed good regression with the sand (R2= 0.9273), silt (R2=0.9078) and clay content (R2=0.915).
 On the other hand, soil water infiltration rate showed a very significant relationship with dendrometric parameters, including basal area, tree height and tree cover with a regression coefficient of R²=0.92, R²=0.86 and 0,79 respectively.

 Conclusion: the presence of trees in plots improved the soil water infiltration rate.